alantech/iasql/rfcs/001 - EC2 schema.md

 - Launch templates will be a new table and need to be an `instance` table input column `launch_template_id`.
 If we insert other values to the `instance`, these will override the launch template ones.
 To know if an instance was created using one of them we check the tags and look for the id to link the FK.

 - Spot requests can be created manually, using launch templates or can be created by other entities like ASG or the same instance.
-If an instance was created using a spot request should not affect the `instance` table, so the relationship between them will be part of the `instance_metadata`.
+The relationship between the `instance` and the spot request will be part of the `instance_metadata` since the spot request does not affect the `instance` schema in terms of CRUD operations.
 To be able to know if an instance was created by a spot request we check the tags and look for the id to link them.

 - Dedicated host.
 These are physical servers fully dedicated by instance type and availability zone.
 Instances can be assigned to run in a dedicated host.
 The instance table will have an FK to this table.